Consultation portal privacy notice and terms and conditions

 Who we are and what we do

-The Gateshead Council is a data controller under the data protection law as we collect and process personal information about you in order to provide public services and meet our statutory obligations.
+Gateshead Council is a data controller under the data protection law (the UK GDPR, the Data Protection Act 2018) as we collect and process personal information about you in order to provide public services and meet our statutory obligations.

 Gateshead Council is committed to protecting and respecting your privacy.
 Through this privacy notice we have sought to be as transparent as possible to fully explain how your personal data is held and processed.

-This privacy notice explains why we collect personal information on Gateshead Council's Consultation Portal and how we use the information.
+This privacy notice explains why we collect personal information on our consultation portal and how we use the information.

 Why we need your information and how we use it